yinyanghu/cuefix/README.md

   -v, --verbose         enable verbose output

 dry-run options:
-  -i, --info            display metainfo of the input cue file only --dryrun              dry-run and print out fixed cue file
+  -y, --yes             disable interactive mode and yes to all prompts -i, --info            display metainfo of the input cue file only --dryrun              dry-run and print out fixed cue file

 fix options:
   -e {utf-8-sig,utf-8,gb2312}, --encoding {utf-8-sig,utf-8,gb2312}
-                        encoding which cue file will be converted to, default is UTF-8 BOM (utf-8-sig)
-  -n {unix,windows}, --newline {unix,windows}
+                        encoding which cue file will be converted to, default is UTF-8 BOM (utf-8-sig) -n {unix,windows}, --newline {unix,windows}
-                        newline format which cue file will be converted to, default is Unix
-  --no-encoding         converting encoding will be skipped --no-newline          converting newline will be skipped
+                        newline format which cue file will be converted to, default is Unix --no-encoding         converting encoding will be skipped --no-newline          converting newline will be skipped